ratschlab/sim_read_until/usecases/README.md

 # CLI Usecase

+A video of this usecase is available here: [CLI interface Youtube](https://youtu.be/8GDTD4Memes)

 Here, we show how to use the simulator with the CLI interface and provide an example client that randomly decides what action to take.
 Note that the client does not use the official ReadUntil API as our setup is slightly different.
 Since our tool is for research, SSL encryption is not needed (as of now), we restrict to only the essential ReadUntil API methods and the API returns basecalled rather than raw chunks (raise an issue if you want it added).